 Software development and architecture has always had this method close to its heart.
 Modularity has always been a significant influence in conceptualizing design and will continue to grow in the coming years with the rise of open-source software like KeePass, VLC media player, Shortcut, etc. and modular mobile phones like the project ARA brewing under Google.
 The fact that the millennials and the future generations are going to be tech-savvy and are always on the lookout for instant upgrades, makes it all the more important to exhibit modularity in system design.
 Marvel Cinematic Universe is a live example for it.

 Another important aspect of the modular philosophy is to design systems that play well with others.
 Maybe, one day we will get to see the Justice League and Avengers on the same screen together, fingers crossed.

 Spinoff’s on the success stories

-In the software industry, there is a lot of enterprise wide, full solutions and software.
-These solutions often have features which are stellar and might have a market of their own, but there have not been many instances where there have been spinoffs on smaller features in a software.
-There are a few projects that have identified such features, an example would be eTeki an interviewing platform which is an end to end online solution for technical interviews comprising of various features like a video platform with a whiteboard editor, code editor, scheduling etc. However, eTeki recently had added a feature “interview builder” to help their interviewers prepare for the interviews.
+In the software industry, there is a lot of enterprise-wide, full solutions and software.
+These solutions often have features that are stellar and might have a market of their own, but there have not been many instances where there have been spinoffs on smaller features in software.
+There are a few projects that have identified such features, an example would be eTeki an interviewing platform that is an end to end online solution for technical interviews comprising of various features like a video platform with a whiteboard editor, code editor, scheduling, etc. However, eTeki recently had added a feature “interview builder” to help their interviewers prepare for the interviews.
 Though initially was thought to be a small part.
 It was soon realized that a similar tool for technical managers and interviewers at private companies could be very useful.
-Development is underway to make the interview builder its own tool and app.
+Development is underway to make the interview builder its tool and app.
 This bodes well in both generating, revenue and interest in the eTeki interviewing platform.